Officers from U.N. Migration, or IOM, enroll Somalis returning from Libya (AN/Omar Abdisalan)

 June 19, 2018

 One of every 110 people worldwide has been forced to leave home because of conflict, war, violence, human rights abuses or persecution, the U.N. reported.

 A popular video game for kids (AN/John Heilprin)

 June 18, 2018

-(AN) — An inability to stop playing video games due to digital addiction will be classified as a mental health condition for the first time in the World Health Organization’s diagnostic manual of the world’s diseases.
+An inability to stop playing video games will be classified as a mental health condition for the first time in WHO’s manual of the world’s diseases.